bpmc-group/cv-pi/README.md

 * `pip install matplotlib`
 * `pip install tflite-runtime` (installed TensorFlow Lite)

+**PROBLEM!!** If I run inside a virtual env, the Qt5 features used in FAIL - the files are there but the plugins can't be started and it fails with a xcb failure.
+Qt is an X-window tool and RasPi OS **Bookworm** (uses Wayland instead of X)

 ## Goals

 * Explore the Picamera2 software without using models from other projects as much as possible